tkalman/rdawg-pidinst__white-paper/datacite-cookbook/metadata.rst

   other versions of the instrument.
   * `HasPart <https://datacite-metadata-schema.readthedocs.io/en/4.5/appendices/appendix-1/relationType/#haspart>`_ and `IsPartOf <https://datacite-metadata-schema.readthedocs.io/en/4.5/appendices/appendix-1/relationType/#ispartof>`_ can be used to define parts of instruments or instruments with parts.

-  Version 4.5 of the DataCite schema added the relation type `Collects<https://datacite-metadata-schema.readthedocs.io/en/4.5/appendices/appendix-1/relationType/#collects>`_ for describing the relation between an instrument and a dataset, i.e. instrument A collects dataset B. The complimentary relationship
+  `Collects<https://datacite-metadata-schema.readthedocs.io/en/4.5/appendices/appendix-1/relationType/#collects>`_ (added in Version 4.5 of the schema) can be used for describing the relation between an instrument and a dataset, i.e. instrument A collects dataset B
+  * `IsCollectedBy<https://datacite-metadata-schema.readthedocs.io/en/4.5/appendices/appendix-1/relationType/#iscollectedby>`_ (also added in Version 4.5 of the schema) can be used for the complimentary relationship
-  (dataset B is collected by instrument A) can be described using the relation type `IsCollectedBy<https://datacite-metadata-schema.readthedocs.io/en/4.5/appendices/appendix-1/relationType/#iscollectedby>`_.
+  (dataset B is collected by instrument A).

 `AlternateIdentifier`